wwww-wwww/mpc-hc/Readme.md

 Options > Advanced
 * Video preview on the seekbar<br/>
 Options > Tweaks > Show preview on seek bar
+* Play HDR video<br/>
+This requires using [MPC Video Renderer](https://github.com/Aleksoid1978/VideoRenderer/releases) or [madVR](http://forum.doom9.org/showthread.php?t=146228).<br/>
+After installation these renderers can be selected here:<br/>
+Options > Playback > Output<br/>
+Tip: If you want an easy to use all-in-one package that contains MPC-HC and these renderers, then use [K-Lite Codec pack](http://codecguide.com/download_kl.htm).
 * Adjust playback speed<br/>
 Menu > Play > Playback rate<br/>
 The buttons in the player that control playback rate take a 2x step by default.
 This can be customized to smaller values (like 10%):<br/>